Running existing workflows¶

 Here is a step-by-step description of this workflow:

-Trigger an execution by inputing a Tweet (text) in a user form
+Trigger an execution by passing as input a Tweet (text) in a user form

 Transform the input text to a format accepted by the next module